10 largest Australian REITs to watch

 A REIT is akin to a mutual fund, in that it brings together funds supplied by multiple investors to channel towards income-generating assets.
 REITs differ from other types of investment funds, however, in confining themselves to real estate assets.

-Real estate assets are in general large and illiquid, making it both costly and time-consuming for investors to either acquire or dispose of them.
+Real estate assets are generally large and illiquid, making it both costly and time-consuming for investors to acquire or dispose of them.
 With a REIT, however, investors can simply grab an equity stake in a company that holds or funds such real estate assets, giving them the ability to invest small sums in a tradable financial asset that is far more liquid than a house or an office complex.

 Shares in most REITs are publicly traded on securities exchanges, making them highly liquid instruments that can be purchased and sold with ease.

 The ease of investing in REITs has helped 'democratise' property investment by making it accessible to mom-and-pop investors.
-Prior to the launch of REITs in the US in the 1960s, investment in commercial real estate was considered the exclusive preserve of institutional investors and high net-worth individuals.
+Prior to the launch of REITs in the US in the 1960s, investment in commercial real estate was considered the exclusive preserve of institutional investors and high-net-worth individuals.

 While they confine themselves to real estate investment, REITs cover a broad range of property types, including residential apartments, hotels, healthcare facilities, office complexes, shopping centres and warehouses.